signals-protocol/signals-v0/website/docs/start/faq.md

 # Frequently Asked Questions

-### What market is live today?
-Signals runs one market at a time: Bitcoin’s daily closing price for a specific UTC date.
-All ranges are $100 wide.
-If the closing candle lands inside your band, you receive a 1:1 SUSD payout.

-### Where does the settlement price come from?
-We use CoinMarketCap’s BTC/USD daily close (UTC 00:00–23:59).
-The settlement transaction is published on-chain so anyone can audit it.

-### How do I get SUSD and gas?
-On Citrea Testnet you can request cBTC (gas) from the official faucet and SUSD from the Signals faucet or CLI script.
-The [Quick Start](/docs/quickstart) walks you through the steps.

-### Can I change my mind after entering a range?
+This FAQ expands on the questions we hear most often so you understand not just the answer, but the rationale behind it.

+## Daily market basics

+**What market is live each day?** Signals lists one Bitcoin closing-price market per UTC day.
+A single `marketId` opens with bins defined by the configured tick spacing; if the settlement tick lands inside your half-open range `[lower, upper)`, you earn 1 SUSD for every 1 SUSD you committed.

+**Where does the settlement price come from?** The operator verifies the market’s designated reference value and records it with `settleMarket`.
+Both the transaction and value live on-chain, so explorers provide an auditable record at any time.

+## Preparing to trade

+**How do I secure SUSD and gas?** On Citrea Testnet, request cBTC (gas) from the [official faucet](https://faucet.testnet.citrea.xyz/).
+When you first sign into the Signals app your wallet is automatically credited with **100 SUSD**.
+Join the [Signals Discord](https://discord.gg/tUyGDDz8Kt) and follow the directions in the welcome channel to unlock an additional **1,000 SUSD** trading balance.
+No manual minting is required.

-Yes.
-Before settlement you can increase, decrease, or close a position at any time.
-Every adjustment executes at the current probability.
+**Can I adjust or exit a range after opening it?** Yes.
+Until the market closes you can increase, decrease, or close the position, and every adjustment executes at the live CLMSR probability.
+Because the cost function depends only on cumulative quantity, the order of trades never changes the final economics.

-### Are there trading fees?
-No protocol fee is charged.
-You only pay network gas for each transaction.
+**Are protocol fees charged?** No protocol fee applies today.
+You only pay the network gas required to submit transactions.

+## After settlement

-### Is there a deadline to claim winnings?
-No. Claims never expire.
-We still recommend claiming soon after settlement so you don’t forget about unclaimed funds.
+**Is there a deadline to claim winnings?** Winning positions never expire.
+Call `claimPayout` whenever you are ready; the contract transfers your payout and burns the position NFT.
+We still recommend claiming soon after settlement so balances stay tidy.

-### What if Signals disappears?
-Funds and settlement logic live in smart contracts.
-Signals provides the market interface and submits settlement data, but users can always interact directly with the contracts to withdraw balances.
+**What happens if the front end disappears?** Funds and settlement logic reside in the smart contracts.
+Even without the Signals app, you can use an explorer or wallet to interact with the contracts and manage positions.

-### Where can I learn more about the mechanism?
-Check out the [Mechanism Spec](../mechanism/overview.md) and the [Signals CLMSR whitepaper](/whitepaper.pdf) for the maths and design details.
+## Learn more

+Dive deeper into the protocol by reading the [CLMSR overview](../mechanism/overview.md), the detailed notes on [cost and rounding](../mechanism/cost-rounding.md), and the full [Signals CLMSR whitepaper](/whitepaper.pdf).
+Operational plumbing is covered in the [Settlement Pipeline](/docs/market/settlement-pipeline).